appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 <dd>

 Enables you to bind static or dynamic data as an array of objects to the widget.
-You can bind the object property to the widgets on the list item.
+You can bind the object property to the widgets in the list item using `currentItem` property.

 *Expected Data Structure*: